+- 1. Create a virtual disk family on the Enterprise Virtual Array using the HSV Element Manager.

+- 2. Set values for the following:

+- Virtual Disk Name

+- Vraid level

+- Size

-- 1. Create a virtual disk family on the Enterprise Virtual Array using the HSV Element Manager. - 2.
-Set values for the following: - Virtual Disk Name - Vraid level - Size - Present to Host (preferably to the host you just created) - OS Unit ID should be set to a unique value for each virtual disk (see OS Unit ID on page 3-3) - 3.
-If you chose a specific LUN on the Virtual Disk Properties page, you are prompted to select a LUN number. - 4.
-Restart the server or rescan the bus with the following command:
+- Present to Host (preferably to the host you just created)

+- 3. If you chose a specific LUN on the Virtual Disk Properties page, you are prompted to select a LUN number.